fallen-icarus/cardano-swaps/README.md

 This all occurs in one transaction where Sarah paid the transaction fee.
 ```

 In short, Sarah pays the transaction fee and in return receives 5 AGIX.
-And as a consequence, four swaps were fulfilled.
+As a consequence, four swaps were fulfilled.

 ### Liquidity naturally flows to the less liquid pairs
 As you saw in the realistic example, Sarah was able to fulfill both the AGIX/DUST swap and the HOSKY/AGIX swap simply by "passing through" those pairs on her way back to ADA.
 As long as the entry and exit pairs (in this case ADA/HOSKY and DUST/ADA) have plenty of liquidity, arbitragers can spread that liquidity into the less liquid pairs.